A synthetic approach to detecting $v_1$-periodic families: Spectral sequence diagrams

 \section{Spectral sequence diagrams}

 The spectral sequences diagrams in this section use the following conventions:

 \begin{itemize} \item Each dot represents a single copy of $\F_p$.
-Squares represent a copy of the integers $\Z$. \item If the spectral sequence is the $\Ga$-SS of a synthetic spectrum $Y$, which itself sits in an evident cofibre sequence of synthetic spectra $X\to Y\to Z$, then we write in blue those classes detected in $Z$, and in red those classes detected in $X$.
-Examples of this include the image-of-$J$ spectra $\j_E$ and $\J_E$ as well as the mod $2$ Moore spectrum $\Sph/2$. \item Orange lines indicate exotic extensions. \end{itemize}
+Squares represent a copy of the integers $\Z$. \item If the spectral sequence is the $\sigma$-SS of a synthetic spectrum $X$, defined from either a fibre sequence $X\to Y\to Z$ or a cofibre sequence $U\to W\to X$, then we write in blue those classes detected by the map preserving degree, so $X\to Y$ or $W\to X$, and in red those classes detected by a boundary map, so $Z[-1]\to X$ or $X\to U[1]$.
+For example, the image-of-$J$ spectra $\j_E$ and $\J_E$ are defined as fibres, where as the mod $2$ Moore spectrum $\Sph/2$ is defined as a cofibre. \item Orange lines indicate exotic extensions, meaning extensions between two classes of different colours. \end{itemize}